NomicFoundation/hardhat/README.md

         - How does their config's network_id work?

 * Networks
     - Create "auto" network that automatically starts a ganache instance.
-It should have an "accounts" option with.
+It should have an "accounts" option with address and amount.

 * TS contract models
     - Select a typescript contract generator and integrate it
     - Make a task to run typescript tests

-* Better arguments management, with the ability to define args in tasks and automatically print them in the help message

 * Flatten
     - Understand solidity_flattener and mimic it if possible
     - Make a debugging flattener a la truffle-flattener

+* Errores
+    - Define error codes for *every* possible exception

 * Artifacts
     - Choose a sensible artifacts fs hierarchy and make the artifacts module work with it.